dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 ```

 :::caution
-Note that certain write dispositions will irreversibly modify your data
+Note that certain write dispositions will irreversibly modify your data:
 1. `replace` write disposition with the default `truncate-and-insert` [strategy](../general-usage/full-loading.md) will truncate tables before loading.
 2. `merge` write disposition will merge staging dataset tables into the destination dataset.
 This will happen only when all data for this table (and nested tables) got loaded.

 Here's what you can do to deal with partially loaded packages:
-1. Retry the load step in case of transient errors
+1. Retry the load step in case of transient errors.
-2. Use replace strategy with staging dataset so replace happens only when data for the table (and all nested tables) was fully loaded and is atomic operation (if possible)
+2. Use replace strategy with staging dataset so replace happens only when data for the table (and all nested tables) was fully loaded and is an atomic operation (if possible).
 3. Use only "append" write disposition.
-When your load package fails you are able to use `_dlt_load_id` to remove all unprocessed data.
+When your load package fails, you are able to use `_dlt_load_id` to remove all unprocessed data.
 4. Use "staging append" (`merge` disposition without primary key and merge key defined).

 :::